ubaldot/vim-helpme/README.md

 example:

 ```
 command!
-HelpMeNumpy :HelpMe ~/numpy_cmds.txt
-command!
 HelpMeShopping :HelpMe ~/shopping_list.txt
 ```

-Invocation of `:HelpMeNumpy` and `:HelpMeShopping` will produce the output depicted in the previous two screenshots, respectively.
+Invocation of `:HelpMeShopping` will produce the output depicted in the previous screenshots.

 ## Installation